ergebnis/phpunit-slow-test-detector/README.md

 #### Configuring the maximum duration per test case

-You can configure the maximum duration for a single test case with a `@maximumDuration` (or `@slowThreshold`) annotation in the DocBlock.
+You can configure the maximum duration for a single test case with

+- an `Attribute\MaximumDuration` attribute
+- a `@maximumDuration` annotation in the DocBlock
+- a `@slowThreshold` annotation in the DocBlock

-The following example configures the maximum durations for single test cases to 5.000 and 4.000 ms:
+The following example configures the maximum durations for single test cases to 5.000 ms, 4.000 ms, and 3.000 ms:

 ```php
 <?php